-Now, say you finance the deal with 75% financing of the purchase price and 100% financing of the repair costs (common numbers for a hard money loan).
-It greatly reduces your cash investment, but it also adds to your expenses, as lenders charge both upfront fees and interest for each month’s payment.
+Now, say you finance the deal with 75% financing of the purchase price and 100% financing of the repair costs — common numbers for a hard money loan.
+This deal greatly reduces your cash investment, but it also adds to your expenses, as lenders charge both upfront fees and interest for each month’s payment.
 Let’s say it adds an extra $10,000 to your carrying and closing costs.

 In this case, you come up with $25,000 as a down payment and spend another $25,000 on carrying costs and closing costs.
 That puts you at $50,000 out of pocket with a narrower profit of $20,000.

 But your cash-on-cash return skyrockets.
 Your $20,000 profit divided by your $50,000 cash investment comes to an impressive 40.0% cash-on-cash return — nearly double the cash-on-cash return of buying the same property in cash.

 Flippers need to know several key numbers if they expect to profitably flip a house.